Swagata-Roy/a-sample-dynamic-NGO-website-with-adminpanel-using-html-css-javascript-php/README.md

-# a sample dynamic NGO website with adminpanel using html css javascript php
+# A sample dynamic NGO website with adminpanel using html css javascript php